endocode/istio-tests/README.md

 ```

 ## Prepare load-test machine
-Create a VM or run in your computer (VM has to have bigger disk than standard
+Create a VM or run in your computer if you have enough bandwidth (choose a decent
-10GB).
+machine and disk, e.g. n1-standard-4, 100GB).

 ## Install locust:
 ```